navarral/serdif-api/README.md

   such as individual dates, regions, data sets used and data lineage; which could lead to data privacy issues if published without approval from the Data Protection Officer (DPO) and data controller.

+### Building
+Python version 3.6 or newer is required to be installed in your system to continue with the steps below.

+* Install venv or virtual environment in Python

+`python3 -m pip install --user virtualenv`

+* Activate the virtual environment from the `venv` folder available in the repo

+`source venv/bin/activate`

+* Install the Python packages from the `requirements.txt` file

+`pip install -r requirements.txt`

+* Run the `apidata_fromcsv.py` passing the parameter inputs in the command

+`python3 apidata_fromcsv.py event_data.csv none day AVG CSV username password`

+`python3 apidata_fromcsv.py event_data.csv event_metadata.csv day AVG RDF username password`